Renardo13/libasm/README.md

 ## CONDITION

 Conditions are usefull when you want to jump to a precise line or change the linearity of the code, while loop etc.
+Condition like je, jne, etc. use flag register like ZF CF, etc.
+You have to specifie a label after the condition.

+ex:

+je .data

 | Flag | Meaning                        |